Techtesh/AWS-CLF-C01-test/Questions.md

 ### According to best practices, how should an application be designed to run in the AWS Cloud?

 - [ ] Use tighly coupled components.
-- [ ] Use loosely coupled components.
+- [y] Use loosely coupled components.
 - [ ] Use infrequently coupled components.
 - [ ] Use frequently coupled components.